atrocore/docs-old/modules/Connector.md

 ### Value Modifiers

 You can modify data from your PIM database for a better user experience.
-Modificators are:
+Possible modifiers are:

 - **trim** – deletes extra spaces and program symbols from the information (from " La/Maison" to "La Maison")
-- **lover** - converts all uppercase letters to lowercase (from "LA MAISON" to "la maison")
+- **lower** - converts all uppercase letters to lowercase (from "LA MAISON" to "la maison")
 - **capitalize** - converts first letter from the information to uppercase (from "la maison" to "La maison")
 - **title** - converts all first letters to uppercase (from "la maison" to "La Maison")
 - **date**  - converts data values to appropriate format (it is set in Angle brackets after date)